isomerpages/moe-peicaisec/_academic/English Language & Literature.md

 empowers students to interpret texts and the world from diverse perspectives, fostering greater discernment and insight.</p>
 <h4><strong>Department Programmes/Highlights</strong></h4>
-<p><strong><u>Speech and Drama Workshops</u></strong>
+<p><strong><u>Secondary 1 Public Speaking Workshop </u></strong>
 </p>
-<p>At Peicai Secondary School, we recognise the importance of effective communication.
+<p>At Peicai Secondary School, we recognise that effective communication
-To nurture this skill, we bring in Speech and Drama experts to train our Secondary One students, equipping them with the confidence and knowledge needed to communicate effectively.
-Our students learn the art of engaging their audience through both verbal and non-verbal communication.
-This in turns allow students to develop the necessary skills to speak confidently ensuring enunciation, articulation, and vocal projection, with the appropriate tone, pitch, and pace.</p>
-<p>In the English classroom, they have numerous opportunities to practice
-and enhance these skills through engaging activities, mock debates, and class presentations.</p>
-<p>Additionally, we identify and prepare representatives to participate in
-the Plain English Speaking Award organized by YMCA, further honing their public speaking abilities.</p>
+is a vital skill for success.
+To nurture this ability, our Secondary One students engage in a Public Speaking Workshop designed to introduce them to the fundamentals of effective public speaking.
+The programme develops students’ confidence in speaking clearly and expressively in front of an audience while guiding them to use voice and body language to project credibility.</p>
+<p>Through hands-on practice, students draft and deliver speeches on given
+or chosen topics, applying verbal and non-verbal techniques to engage their audience.
+They gain a deep understanding of the elements of an effective speech and communicate their ideas with clarity, confidence, and conviction.
+By refining their enunciation, articulation, and vocal projection using tone, pitch, and pace effectively, students communicate with impact and deliver presentations that are both persuasive and memorable.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>